Michael-Sebero/Document-Tools/README.md

 ## Duplicate Line Remover
 This script detects duplicate lines in a file, removes them and then saves the changes to an output file.

+## Extract Text
+This script extracts text from an image or a directory full of images.

 ## Find Word
 This script looks in a given directory recursively for keywords in documents and tells you where you can find them.